Qualify as a teacher with a specialism in Chemistry in just one year

 You will join lectures and small seminars led by experienced tutors, in which discussion and debate are key to developing your knowledge and skills.

-Many of our staff have a strong background within education and use their experience to inform their teaching, as the help your development into a professional and capable teacher.
+All our staff have a strong background within education and use their experience to inform their teaching, as the help your development into a professional and capable teacher.

 The course is assessed through observation during teaching placements and written assignments.